 Most programs taught in the target language will require between 4 and 6 semesters of language study, or the equivalent.
 Some programs taught partially in English, or focusing on language acquisition, or in a country whose language is not widely taught in the US, will require less (perhaps just a year, or even none).
 For study in a Francophone country, students must take at least one four-credit course in French each semester they are enrolled at Mount Holyoke, and complete at least one course in culture and literature at the 200 level (215, 219, 225, or 230) prior to their departure.
 For study in a German-language program, students must take at least one four-credit course in German each semester prior to going abroad.

-Many programs will require you to study the local language, even if the program is taught in English.
-We strongly recommend that you take a language course even if your program does not require it.
+While you are abroad, we strongly recommend that you take a language course even if your program does not require it.
 Knowing a little bit of the language will help you to interact with local residents and learn more about the culture.

 I want to study in a country whose language isn't taught at Mount Holyoke; how can I learn the language before I go abroad?